No products in the cart.

 - Project Name: Enter the desired project name for the feed.
 This should be a unique name.

 - Select Country: Select your country from where you are selling the products.
 This list contains all the countries where Google Merchant Center is available.

 - Channel: By default, Google Merchant is selected.

 - Include Variations: Tick this check box to include all variations of your WooCommerce products.

 - File Format: The plugin currently supports only XML format.
 We plan to include more file formats in the future.

 - Refresh Schedule: You can schedule Cron jobs to refresh the feed.
 You can choose to refresh Daily (at a specified time), Weekly (at specified time and day of the week when the feed was created), or Monthly (at specified time and date of creation of the feed).

 Mapping Product Category

 It is mandatory to map at least one of your WooCommerce product category with Google category.
+You need to start typing the required category in the Google Categories text box and the related categories will be autofilled.
 You can choose to add and map any number of product categories with Google product categories.